sidneybrownjr/PepperJackCheese/README.md

   __________________________________________________________________________________________________________

-  We are going to try to use the MERN stack to complete our project which uses the languages MongoDB, Express.js, AngularJS, and Node.js
+  We are going to try to use the MERN stack to complete our project which uses the languages MongoDB, React, AngularJS, and Node.js